 Call the College of Fine Arts at 520-621-9057 to pay by Credit Card

-Your gift through UA Foundation on behalf of CFA in Schools qualifies as a tax-deductible donation.
+Your gift through UA Foundation on behalf of ARIZONA ARTS in SCHOOLS qualifies as a tax-deductible donation.

-Please indicate whether you would like your gift to benefit CFA in Schools generally, or a specific program (UpBeat, Step Up, or Music First).
+Please indicate whether you would like your gift to benefit Arizona Arts in Schools generally, or a specific program (UpBeat, Step Up, or Music First).

 Thank you very much for your support!